 The juice and smoothie industry has taken the United States by storm.
 According to market research, juice and smoothie bars bring in a total of $2 billion annually.
 But whether you’re forking over a healthy amount of cash in a trendy juice bar or making your fruity beverages at home, it’s important to understand the health benefits and implications of what you’re drinking.

 But according to the Centers for Disease Control and Prevention (CDC), Americans just aren’t getting enough of either.
-Here’s part of the draw of juicing and blending: Both make it easier to get more fruits and vegetables into your diet.
+That’s part of the draw of juicing and blending: Both make it easier to get more fruits and vegetables into your diet.

 The difference between juicing and blending is what’s left out of the process.

 Soluble fiber, like that found in apples, carrots, peas, green beans, and citrus fruits, dissolves in water and slows down digestion, which helps manage your blood sugar levels.
 Insoluble fiber, which is in vegetables like cauliflower, potatoes, and dark leafy vegetables, adds bulk to your stool and stimulates your intestines into action.

 Fiber isn’t the only thing present in fruit and vegetable pulp.
 A 2012 study compared the presence of phytochemicals — antioxidant compounds with potential anti-cancer properties — in grapefruit juice versus blended grapefruits.
 The researchers found that the blended fruit had a higher concentration of the beneficial compound because that compound is primarily found in the fibrous membranes of the fruit.

-Sugar consumption is a major downside of both juicing and blending, says dietitian Kimberly Gomer, M.S., R.D., LDN.
+Sugar consumption is a major downside of both juicing and blending, says dietitian Kimberly Gomer, MS, RD, LDN.
 Gomer says both juices and smoothies can raise blood sugar — but the effects are more rapid and dramatic with juice.

 Some commercial fresh juices contain as much, or even more, sugar than sodas.
 Research published in 2014 found that on average, fruit juices contain 45.5 grams of fructose per liter, not far off from the average of 50 grams per liter in sodas.

 “We do not recommend any liquid calories,” says Gomer.
 “For weight loss, always eat the fruits and veggies — don’t drink them.
 If weight loss isn’t an issue, then the smoothie would win the prize over the juicing.”